-- Impact on response rates at the various stages of the transitional canvass; - The number of returned HEF and ITR forms; - Feedback from canvassers calling at non-responder properties as to whether residents are aware of the changes and what they should be doing; - Changes to enquiry levels both on the telephone, in person, in writing and through our website.
+- Impact on response rates at the various stages of the transitional canvass; - The number of returned HEF and ITR forms; - Feedback from canvassers contacting non-responder properties as to whether residents are aware of the changes and what they should be doing; - Changes to enquiry levels both on the telephone, in person, in writing and through our website.

-Action Plan
+Action Plan 2023 - 2025

-Activity Target Group (s) Timing Leads Completed Develop the information available on the Council's website regarding IER All electors and potential electors As appropriate Elections staff Ongoing Engage with the local media to raise awareness of the changes All electors and potential electors As appropriate ERO Ongoing Produce regular press releases to promote the return of IER related forms and new ways of registering to vote All electors and potential electors As appropriate ERO Ongoing Include article in Better magazine to raise awareness amongst staff, in terms of both their personal perspective and in respect of advising customers All electors and potential electors As appropriate ERO Ongoing Produce a list of frequently asked questions to deal with queries from electors and potential electors - to be used by Electoral Services staff All electors and potential electors As appropriate Legal & Democratic Services Manager Ongoing Design and distribute posters and leaflets to local community groups, Council venues, notice boards etc. All electors and potential electors As appropriate Legal & Democratic Services Manager Ongoing
+Activity Target Group (s) Timing Leads Completed Develop and maintain the information available on the Council's website regarding IER All electors and potential electors As appropriate Elections staff Ongoing Produce regular press releases to promote the return of IER related forms and ways of registering to vote All electors and potential electors As appropriate ERO Ongoing Include article on Connect to raise awareness amongst staff, in terms of both their personal perspective and in respect of advising customers, for example Council Tax and Housing Services All electors and potential electors As appropriate ERO Ongoing Produce a list of frequently asked questions to deal with queries from electors and potential electors - to be used by Electoral Services staff All electors and potential electors As appropriate Senior Electoral Services Officer Ongoing Design and distribute posters and leaflets to local community groups, Council venues, notice boards etc. All electors and potential electors As appropriate Senior Electoral Services Officer Ongoing

-Activity Target Group (s) Timing Leads Completed Undertake targeted direct mail activity and personal visits to households and/or individuals who have not returned HEFs or ITRs Electors who will fail to be included in the register As appropriate Elections staff Canvassers Ongoing Utilise Council building receptions, libraries, community centres, surgeries, schools, colleges, church halls, community groups, etc. to display information about IER All electors and potential electors As appropriate Elections staff Ongoing Identify local organisations and community groups interested in helping raise public awareness and work with them to actively promote IER All electors and potential electors, particularly those from harder to reach groups As appropriate Elections staff Ongoing Provide support to all groups identified as representing residents in the District, including the supply of relevant information, to enable them to assist in the transition to IER All electors and potential electors, particularly those from harder to reach groups As appropriate Elections staff Ongoing
+Activity Target Group (s) Timing Leads Completed Undertake targeted direct email, mail activity personal visits and telephone contact to households and/or individuals who have not returned HEFs or ITRs Electors who will fail to be included in the register As appropriate Elections staff Ongoing Utilise Council building receptions, libraries, community centres, surgeries, schools, colleges, church halls, community groups, etc. to display information about IER All electors and potential electors As appropriate Elections staff Ongoing Identify local organisations and community groups interested in helping raise public awareness and work with them to actively promote IER All electors and potential electors, particularly those from harder to reach groups As appropriate Elections staff Ongoing Provide support to all groups identified as representing residents in the District, including the supply of relevant information, to enable them to assist in IER All electors and potential electors, particularly those from harder to reach groups As appropriate Elections staff Ongoing

-Activity Target Group (s) Timing Leads Completed Ensure residents in harder to reach groups (including older people, schools, and colleges) are provided with relevant information through contact with local community groups and the Council All electors and potential electors, particularly those from harder to reach groups and those in social housing As appropriate Elections staff Ongoing Include relevant information in new council tax bills All electors and potential electors, particularly those from harder to reach groups Ongoing ERO Ongoing Maintain a record and evaluate the effectiveness of activities undertaken both by the Council and jointly with external organisations and groups All electors and potential electors As appropriate Elections staff Ongoing Liaise with nursing homes/residential homes Elderly and those with long term disabilities As appropriate Elections staff Ongoing Engage with Members to raise initial and ongoing awareness of the changes All electors and potential electors As appropriate Legal & Democratic Services Manager Ongoing
+Activity Target Group (s) Timing Leads Completed Ensure residents in harder to reach groups (including older people, schools, and colleges) are provided with relevant information through contact with local community groups and the Council All electors and potential electors, those from harder to reach groups, those in social housing As appropriate Elections staff Ongoing Include relevant information in annual council tax bills All electors and potential electors, including those from harder to reach groups Annual ERO Ongoing Maintain a record and evaluate the effectiveness of activities undertaken both by the Council and jointly with external organisations and groups All electors and potential electors As appropriate Elections staff Ongoing Liaise with nursing homes/residential homes Elderly and those with long term disabilities As appropriate Elections staff Ongoing Engage with Members to promote awareness of IER All electors and potential electors As appropriate ERO Ongoing Raise important dates and developments at the Area Forums All electors As appropriate Legal and Democratic Services Manager Ongoing